-We collect most types of plastic in our recycling banks, but not polystyrene or hard plastic such as toys or flower pots.
+We collect bottles, pots, tubs and trays in our recycling boxes and banks, but not polystyrene or hard plastic such as toys or flower pots.

 There are many uses for recycled plastic, for example as clothing, garden furniture, water butts, and recycling boxes, such as those we use for kerbside collections.

 We ask that glass bottles and jars are rinsed as this helps keep your recycling box clean and reduces the level of contamination that needs dealing with during the recycling process.
 You can rinse your bottles and jars at the end of the washing-up.

 After collection the glass is taken to depots in Kendal and Barrow, before being taken to a re-processing plant.